dy/autoesm/readme.md

 # autoesm

-Node@13+ supports ES modules natively, but doesn't allow importing existing ESM packages with `"module"` field in `package.json` − node requires either `"type": "module"` or `.mjs` file extension to indicate that the file is ESM.
+Node@13+ supports ES modules natively, but doesn't let importing arbitrary modules − it requires either `"type": "module"` in `package.json` or `.mjs` file extension to indicate that the file is ESM.

-_autoesm_ detects ESM based on file source, (not extension), enabling importing any ESM packages.
+_autoesm_ resolves that by detecting ESM based on source, (not extension), enabling importing any ESM packages (like  `"module"` field in `package.json` for unpkg/pikacdn).
 Slow?
 Maybe.
-But saves a lot of time figuring out deps.
+But saves nerves figuring out deps.

 ## Usage